DOCUMENT TSC-2026/B17 · BLOG POST 17 · ECOSYSTEM STRATEGY · REV. 01

 + + + + + + + +

 The path from MVP to $1M ARR is not a mystery.
-It's a series of staged decisions, each building on the last.
-The founders who make it are not necessarily the ones who built the best product — they're the ones who understood which constraints were primary at each stage and addressed them in order, rather than applying Stage 3 growth tactics to Stage 1 problems.
-Understanding the Shopify Partner Program structure in 2026 — how revenue share, Built for Shopify, and the agency tiers work — is context that shapes decisions at every stage.
+It is a series of staged decisions, each building on the last.
+The founders who make it are not necessarily the ones who built the best product.
+They are the ones who understood which constraints were primary at each stage and addressed them in order.
+Understanding the Shopify Partner Program structure in 2026, how revenue share, Built for Shopify, and the agency tiers work, is context that shapes decisions at every stage.

 Building in the Shopify ecosystem?